fthebaud/playlists-galore/README.md

 # playlists-galore

+The app is visible [here](https://playlists-galore.herokuapp.com).

-Built in Typescript using React and Tinyhttp.
+Built in Typescript with React and Tinyhttp, bundled with Vite, deployed on heroku.
-Bundled with Vite.
-Deployed on heroku.

 ## Development